Feeding Guide: How to Introduce New Food

 Folks with fussy chickens report that their feather babies react as if they’re scared of whatever is being offered to them, whether it’s a grasshopper or some spinach.

 This seems to happen more often with younger birds, but it can also happen with older birds as well.
-The reasons why can vary from personality traits to what they’re used to.
+This can be caused by personality traits, or simply by what foods your flock is accustomed to eating.

 **Don’t miss this!
 While you may have chickens that eat practically anything, we still recommend gradually introducing and transitioning your feather babies properly to any new foods and feeds.